 Whether I’m coaching 8th graders in basketball or seasoned marketing professionals in new media channels, it starts with fundamentals.
 In basketball, it’s dribbling.
-In marketing, it’s as basic as knowing your customer to measuring and monitoring your progress.
+In marketing, it’s as basic as knowing your customer to measure and monitor your progress.

 It’s not exciting, but it’s important.
 You can’t score big if you can’t move the ball.

-After you run your marketing dribbling drill, here are five other messages that come from my 25 seasons of coaching hoops and apply to your marketing process.
+After you run your dribbling drill, here are five other fundamentals that come from my 25 seasons of coaching hoops to include in your marketing process.

 1. Know Your Role

 Questions to ask yourself: What role does your product play in helping your customers win?
-Do you clearly articulate this message in your ad copy, whitepapers or on your website?
-The best marketers can clearly articulate the role their product or service has to help solve their customers problems.
+Do you clearly articulate this message in your ad copy, whitepapers, or on your website?
+The best marketers can clearly articulate the role their product or service fufills to help solve their customers’ problems.